tveneto1/dida425cmsproject/README.md

 Together, these components form a cohesive Django-based CMS where authenticated users can upload, view, and manage display content securely.

-## How it Works
-### Log in Page
-- Log in, change password,

-### Welcome Banner and Hamburger Menu
-- Displays 'Welcome Back ' followed by the username
-- Has three features/buttons ,'Upload Content', 'Manage Slides', and 'Start Display'.

-### Upload Content
-- Where users are able to upload images for the slideshow
-- Only receives pg, jpeg, and pdf  file types
-- Also where users can customize content
-- Can add title text and body text, adding a link is optional

-### Manage Slides
-- Displays what has been uploaded note: anything here will be dispayed in the slideshow
-- Description of each image
-- Delete button

-### Starts Display
-- Begins the slideshow

 ##  Sources

 Below are the main tutorials and documentation used in the development of this Django CMS project: